-One of the most important questions that you will have to ask yourself during your college selection process is whether or not your top choice school is affordable for your family.
+One of the most important questions you'll have to ask yourself during the college selection process is whether or not your top-choice school is affordable for your family.

-Affordability makes a huge impact on college decisions.
-Some students will luck out and be offered a nice scholarship by their school that will make things affordable.
-Others will win independent scholarships.
-But usually both of these options for financing your education are based on merit, and there is a lot of competition.
+Affordability has a huge impact on college decisions.
+Some students will luck out and be offered a nice scholarship by their school that will make things affordable; others will win independent scholarships.
+Usually, though, both of these options for financing your education are based on merit, and there is a lot of competition.

 What Does Demonstrated Financial Need Mean?